yangco-le/yangco-le.github.io/_pages/about.md

 I am now a second-year master student at [Department of Computer Science and Engineering](https://www.cs.sjtu.edu.cn) from Shanghai Jiao Tong University, supervised by [Prof. Junchi Yan](http://thinklab.sjtu.edu.cn/).
 I achieved the Bachelor degree from SJTU in 2022.
 My research interests lie in machine learning, especially deep generative models and combinatorial optimization on graphs.

-I serve as the reviewer for conferences (NeurIPS, ICML, ICLR) and journals (Machine Learning).
+I serve as the reviewer for top-tier ML conferences (NeurIPS, ICML, ICLR) and journals (Machine Learning).

 <small>Academic Performance</small>